 Sleep apnea is a common sleep disorder characterized by brief interruptions of breathing during sleep.
 These episodes usually last 10 seconds or more and occur repeatedly throughout the night.
 People with sleep apnea will partially awaken as they struggle to breathe, but in the morning they will not be aware of the disturbances in their sleep.
 The most common type of sleep apnea is obstructive sleep apnea (OSA), caused by relaxation of soft tissue in the back of the throat that blocks the passage of air.
 Central sleep apnea (CSA) is caused by irregularities in the brain’s normal signals to breathe.
 Most people with sleep apnea will have a combination of both types.
 The hallmark symptom of the disorder is excessive daytime sleepiness.
 Additional symptoms of sleep apnea include restless sleep, loud snoring (with periods of silence followed by gasps), falling asleep during the day, morning headaches, trouble concentrating, irritability, forgetfulness, mood or behavior changes, anxiety, and depression.
 Not everyone who has these symptoms will have sleep apnea, but it is recommended that people who are experiencing even a few of these symptoms visit their doctor for evaluation.
 Sleep apnea is more likely to occur in men than women, and in people who are overweight or obese.
 Untreated, sleep apnea can be life threatening.
 Excessive daytime sleepiness can cause people to fall asleep at inappropriate times, such as while driving.
 Sleep apnea also appears to put individuals at risk for stroke and transient ischemic attacks (TIAs, also known as “mini-strokes”), and is associated with coronary heart disease, heart failure, irregular heartbeat, heart attack, and high blood pressure.
 Although there is no cure for sleep apnea, recent studies show that successful treatment can reduce the risk of heart and blood pressure problems.

-To diagnose the condition doctors at GIN will evaluate your signs and symptoms followed by examination and tests.
+To diagnose the condition doctors at BRAINS will evaluate your signs and symptoms followed by examination and tests.
 Physical examination will centre around the back of your throat, mouth and nose for extra tissue or abnormalities.
-He may also measure your neck and waist circumference and check your blood pressure.A sleep specialist may conduct additional evaluations to diagnose your condition, determine its severity and plan your treatment.
+The doctor may also measure your neck and waist circumference and check your blood pressure.A sleep specialist may conduct additional evaluations to diagnose your condition, determine its severity and plan your treatment.
 The evaluation may involve overnight monitoring of your breathing and other body functions as you sleep.
 There are several tests to detect obstructive sleep apnea like polysomonography, oximetry and portable monitoring (See: Technology & procedures).

 For milder cases of obstructive sleep apnea, your doctor may recommend lifestyle changes like physical exercise aimed at weight reduction (if you are overweight), moderate drinking (if you must drink), kicking addictions like smoking, use of nasal decongestant and not sleeping on your back.
-If these measures are not effective then your specialist at GIN may recommend other steps like devices that open blocked airways and in some cases, surgery.
+If these measures are not effective then your specialist at BRAINS may recommend other steps like devices that open blocked airways and in some cases, surgery.

 Positive airway pressure: If you have obstructive sleep apnea, you may benefit from positive airway pressure wherein a machine delivers air pressure through a piece that fits into the nose or is placed over the nose and mouth while you sleep.Positive airway pressure reduces the number of respiratory events that occur as you sleep, reduces daytime sleepiness and improves your quality of life.